Rome is the capital of the land of gorgeous cuisine. We show you the best way to dine like a king or queen in the Eternal City.

 If you like beer and you’re coming to Rome, you’re in for a treat.
 There is a craft beer revolution currently underway in Italy, with hundreds and hundreds of small artisanal producers popping up all over the country.
 And it’s delicious.

 A list of wi-fi enabled bars and cafes in Rome where you can bring your laptop and work Starbucks-style (but with better coffee).

-This guide and glossary will help you order a coffee in Italy, and don’t miss the warnings at the end of the article.
+This guide and glossary will help you understand coffee culture in Italy, show you how to order a coffee like a pro – and don’t miss the warnings at the end of the article.

 Some of the best restaurants in Rome are outside the usual tourist traps, and may not have menus that are translated into English.
 This small glossary will help you order.

 Aperitivo is a phenomenon by which you can eat and drink well in convivial surroundings all over Rome.
 Great for ‘early bird’ eaters.

 Italy’s the home of pizza, but buying pizza in Rome can be a bit confusing.
 We tell you how to buy ‘pizza al taglio’ – by the slice.